simonrw/NGTSPrototypeStatus/README.markdown

 ## Structure

-The main class will be the `actions` class, which contains the information about a single action, as this is the unit of work chosen by the consortium.
-This action will have a series of measurements, but it also belongs to a night object, if the dates of said action are required.
+The main class will be the `observation` class, which contains the information about a single observation, as this is the unit of work chosen by the consortium.
+This observation will have a series of measurements, but it also belongs to a night object, if the dates of said observation are required.

 ## Models